Table of Contents

 What is CBD?

 Cannabidiol (CBD) is an organic plant-based compound present within hemp and cannabis.
 Researchers accredit cannabinoids, such as CBD, with a vast array of therapeutic effects and potential health applications.
-We have already published a detailed article about CBD that you can read here.

 Not to be mistaken for THC (delta-nine-tetrahydrocannabinol), CBD is a non-intoxicating compound.
 CBD therapeutics allow consumers a way to harness some of the medicinal properties of the cannabis plant with no sedative-like effects.
 Before discussing its potential for pain management, however, it helps to have a basic understanding of various types of pain.